 East Lansing, MI 48842

-Sheril Kirshenbaum is executive director of ScienceDebate, a nonprofit nonpartisan initiative to restore science to its rightful place in politics.
+In addition to her role with Food@MSU, Kirshenbaum is the executive director of ScienceDebate, a nonprofit, nonpartisan initiative to restore science to its rightful place in politics.
 She works to enhance public understanding of science and improve communication between scientists, policymakers and the public.

-Her writing appears in publications such as Bloomberg and CNN frequently covering topics that bridge science and society from climate change to parenthood.
-Her work has also been published in scientific journals including Science and Nature and she is featured in the anthology The Best American Science Writing 2010.
+Kirshenbaum’s writing appears in publications such as Bloomberg and CNN frequently covering topics that bridge science and society, from climate change to parenthood.
+Her work has also been published in scientific journals including Science and Nature, and was featured in the anthology The Best American Science Writing 2010.

-Sheril has been a 2015 Presidential Leadership Scholar; a Marshall Memorial Fellow, a legislative NOAA Sea Grant Knauss Fellow in the U.S. Senate and a Next Generation Fellow through the Robert Strauss Center for International Security and Law.
+She has been a 2015 Presidential Leadership Scholar, a Marshall Memorial Fellow, a legislative National Oceanic and Atmospheric Administration Sea Grant Knauss Fellow in the U.S. Senate, and a Next Generation Fellow through the Robert Strauss Center for International Security and Law.
 She speaks internationally about science communication and has appeared as a thought leader at events like TEDGlobal and Ciudad de las Ideas.